HA-141/QMUL-MSc-Research-Project/README.md

 - Scripts available to train and test ZRNN and PRNN models separately and then test the integrated IZRNN with the separately trained models
 - GPU support available through CUDA, to enable efficient training and performance evaluations based on hardware

-Consult ReadMe.txt to learn how to run scripts

 Python Libraries used:
 PyTorch: 2.7.0+cu118
 NumPy: 2.2.6